 Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+Tumour cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
+The movement of tumour cells from the tumour to a lymph node is called metastasis.

 Lymph nodes from the neck are sometimes removed at the same time as the main tumour in a procedure called a neck dissection.
 The lymph nodes removed usually come from different areas of the neck and each area is called a level.
 The levels in the neck include 1, 2, 3, 4, and 5.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

-Your pathologist will carefully examine each lymph node for cancer cells.
-Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
-Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.
+Your pathologist will carefully examine each lymph node for tumour cells.
+Lymph nodes that contain tumour cells are often called positive while those that do not contain any tumour cells are called negative.
+Most reports include the total number of lymph nodes examined and the number, if any, that contain tumour cells.

-A group of cancer cells inside of a lymph node is called a tumour deposit.
+A group of tumour cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.
 Larger tumour deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

 All lymph nodes are surrounded by a capsule.
 Extranodal extension (ENE) means that tumour cells have broken through the capsule and into the tissue that surrounds the lymph node.
 Extranodal extension is also associated with a higher risk of new tumours developing in the neck and is often used by your doctors to guide your treatment.
 Extranodal extension is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.